gpaciga/mutation-testing-demo/README.md

 This repo is meant to help demonstrate the limitations of "test coverage" as a metric and what mutation testing can add.

 This code was originally used in a live presentation, but the code is simple enough that it is probably self-explanatory as a static example.
+See https://gerg.dev/mutation for a walkthrough.

 ## Instructions